-I give undergraduate tutorials and classes in Logic, General Philosophy, Ethics, Knowledge and Reality, General Linguistics, and the Philosophy of Logic and Language.
+I give undergraduate tutorials and classes in General Philosophy, Moral Philosophy (Mill), Ethics, Practical Ethics, General Linguistics, and the Philosophy of Logic and Language.
 At the graduate level, I teach philosophy of language.

 My main research interests lie in natural language semantics and the philosophy of language.
-I also have interests in metaethics and metaphysics.
+I also have interests in ethics.

 Forthcoming.
 Literal vs enriched meaning: It’s raining.
 In The Wiley Companion to Semantics, edited by Lisa Matthewson, Cécile Meier, Hotze Rullmann, and Thomas Ede Zimmermann.
 Wiley.

 2018.
 Definite descriptions and negative existential quantifiers.
 Philosophical Studies 175(7): 1597–1612.

 2016.
 Incomplete descriptions and indistinguishable participants.
 Natural Language Semantics 24(1): 1–43.

 2011.
 Meaning: A Slim Guide to Semantics.
 Oxford: Oxford University Press.